bxdoan/bxdoan/README.md

 <div align="center">

-> If you can’t find a reason to fight, then you shouldn’t be fighting.
+> You take your life in your own hands, and what happens?
+A terrible thing, no one to blame.

-> — Akame —
+> — Erica Jong —

 </div>